-The six-month LEI growth rate for Brazil and weakness among its components continued to signal recession risks in February
+The six-month LEI growth rate for Brazil, while still negative no longer signaled recession risk in May

-CODACE has determined that the recession beginning in March 2020 ended in the second quarter of 2020.
+CODACE has determined that the recession beginning in May 2020 ended in the second quarter of 2020.
 We will update our business cycle chronology when the monthly trough date is available.

 NOTE: The chart illustrates the so-called 3Ds-duration, depth, and diffusion-for interpreting a downward movement in the LEI.
 Duration refers to how long the decline has lasted.
 Depth denotes the size of decline.
-Duration and depth are measured by the rate of change of the index over the most recent six months.
-Diffusion is a measure of how widespread the decline is among the LEI's component indicators-on a scale of 0 to 100, a six-month diffusion index reading below 50 indicates most components are weakening.
+Duration and depth are measured by the rate of change of the index over the most recent six months at an annualized rate.
+Diffusion is a measure of how widespread the decline is among the LEI's component indicators-on a scale of 0 to 100, a diffusion index reading below 50 indicates most components are weakening.

-The 3Ds rule signals an impending recession when: 1) the six-month diffusion index lies below 50, shown by the black warning signal lines in the chart; and 2) the LEI's six-month rate of decline falls below the threshold of -4.1%.
+The 3Ds rule signals an impending recession when: 1) the six-month diffusion index lies at or below 50, shown by the black warning signal lines in the chart; and 2) the LEI's six-month growth rate (annualized) falls below the threshold of -4.2%.
 The red recession signal lines indicate months when both criteria are met simultaneously-and thus that a recession is likely imminent or underway.